 Another very important movement for baseball players is the single-leg dumbbell Romanian deadlift.
 In baseball, we are often waiting around for a period of time and then responding to the ball.
 Whether that’s because you hit the ball or you’re playing the field.
 With this in mind, hamstring strength is critical.

 The single-leg Romanian deadlift helps strengthen those hamstrings.
 Focus on keeping strong foot tension and a big arch in the foot.
-With the slight bend of the knee, engage those glutes and hamstrings.
+With a slight bend of the knee, engage those glutes and hamstrings.

-I also love this movement as it focuses on balance and stability of the down leg.
+I also love this movement (even slightly more than regular RDLs) as it focuses on balance and stability of the down leg.
 This movement will keep us healthy and strong and avoid any hamstring issues.

 Big arms may look good in a uniform, but a strong lower half is what drives performance on the field.